$E_\infty$-cells and general linear groups of infinite fields: Higher-dimensional buildings and their split analogues

 \end{proposition} \begin{proof} The map $i$ is the special case of~\eqref{eq:4} where $\preceq$ is the identity relation on $X$.
 Conversely that special case implies the general case, by comparing the identity relation to both $\leq$ and $\preceq$.

-If $\leq$ is an arbitrary partial order on $X$, we may obtain a sequence of finer and finer partial orders by successively declaring a maximal element $t \in X$ to be unrelated to elements of $X \setminus \{t\}$ until we reach the identity relation.
+If $\leq$ is an arbitrary partial order on $X$, we may obtain a sequence of partial orders, each contained in the previous, by successively declaring a maximal element $t \in X$ to be unrelated to elements of $X \setminus \{t\}$ until we reach the identity relation.
 We prove the proposition by induction over these partial orders; the initial case of the identity relation was given above.

 For the induction step, we must prove the case where $\preceq$ and $\leq$ agree on $X' = X \setminus \{t\}$ for some $t \in X$, such for any $x \in X'$, neither $t \preceq x$, $x \preceq t$, nor $x \geq t$ holds (but $x \leq t$ is allowed).
 Writing $M' = \sum_{x \in X'} M_x \subset M$, we get an isomorphism $M_t \oplus M' \to M$, and any morphism $f \in \mr{GL}(M,\leq)$ will satisfy $f(M_t) \subset M_t$.
 Using the isomorphism $M' \to M/M_t$ gives an epimorphism